crybapp/api/README.md

 We use TSLint in order to lint our code.
 Run `yarn lint` before committing any code to ensure it's clean.

-*Note: while we have most rules covered in our `tslint.json` config, it's good practice to familarise yourself with our code style guidelines*
+*Note: while we have most rules covered in our `tslint.json` config, it's good practice to familarise yourself with our code style guidelines.*

 ### Folder Structure
 ```